andrew880/gmail_calendar_extension/README.md

 9. allow customization of keyboard short cuts
 10. add other random utilities to toggle on
  | ex: youtube video save, gardening tools for website usage time management, saving recent copy paste data
+11. allow downloading and retrival of data from phone, either in web form or app form (execution tbd)